codahale/veil-go/README.md

 X25519 public key to generate a shared secret.
 The shared secret is hashed with BLAKE2b to derive a 32-byte data encapsulation key.

-The plaintext is encrypted using the derived key and the following data encapsulation mechanism, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.
+The plaintext is encrypted using the derived key and the following data encapsulation mechanism using the ephemeral public key's Elligator 2 representative as authenticated data, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.

 ### Data Encapsulation